lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 ## Mansplaining Women’s Enlightenment

 Given what we know about the about Weingast’s interventions to the poems, one of the more perplexing aspects of the book’s success is that it has repeatedly been praised for representing the voices of women in Buddhism.
 An even more curious thing is that the book’s most energetic and enthusiastic supporters are women.
-This shows the thirst for women in Buddhist to be reflected by the tradition, but given the actual content has been written by a man, it seems a peculiar state of affairs to end up in.
+This shows the yearning thirst for women in Buddhism to see themselves reflected by the tradition and culture of Buddhism, which is understandable, but given the actual content has been written by a man, it seems a peculiar state of affairs to end up in.

 The many Buddhist famous teachers who wrote blurbs for Weingast’s book appeared unaware that they were promoting original poems written by a man, rather than authentic translations of ancient poems written by women.
 Here are some examples from the promotional reviews: